chadium/kcik/README.md

 npm run build
 ```

 The extension files will be placed in `dist/chrome-user`.
-You can load this folder into your browser for development.
+You can load this folder into your browser.
+This has been successfully done on Google Chrome and Mozilla Firefox.

 ## Development